 - FHA – 3.5% down

 - 203k – Finance both the purchase of a house and the cost of its rehabilitation through a single mortgage.
-3.5% down.
+3.5% down

 What’s the Catch?

-House hacking may not be a good fit If being a landlord isn’t your gig.
+House hacking may not be a good fit if being a landlord isn’t your gig.
 No matter what type of property you pursue, you will become a landlord in some capacity.
 Whether it’s collecting monthly rents from roommates or actual tenants who reside in their own individual units.

 Becoming a landlord is like taking on a whole new persona.
-Your tenants are the ones who will be paying your mortgage, so it’s important to run it like a business.
+Your tenants are the ones who will be paying your mortgage, so it’s essential to run it like a business.
 Having systems in place regarding rent collection, tenant screening and eviction processes are all a part of doing business.
 It’s up to you to educate yourself about the duties and responsibilities that a landlord takes on.
 Being a landlord is not everyone’s cup of tea.

-The real fun starts if a tenant is delinquent in their rent or when items go haywire such as the dreaded call at 3 am saying the water heater broke.
+The real fun starts if a tenant is delinquent in their rent or when items go haywire, such as the dreaded call at 3 am saying the water heater broke.

 What to Watch Out for When House Hacking

 During your purchase due diligence period, it’s important to consider the items that are likely to need attention now as well as in the future.
 Say the age of the property is approaching 20+ years old, but the roof is original.
 It’s safe to say that a new roof may be in the deck of cards in the next few years.
-Roofs don’t come cheap and replacement could literally wipe of months of income at the end of a year.
+Roofs don’t come cheap and a replacement could wipe out months of income at the end of a year.
 So choose wisely.

-So Single-Family or Multifamily?
+Finding the Best Property: Single-Family or Multifamily?

 Not only will your overall budget determine the property type, but so should your tolerance.
-Single-family homes tend to be more budget friendly and depending on where you live, this may be the best or even the only option.
-In lower cost areas multifamily properties such as duplexes and fourplexes can be up for consideration.
+Single-family homes tend to be more budget-friendly and depending on where you live, this may be the best or even the only option.
+In lower cost areas, multifamily properties such as duplexes and fourplexes can be up for consideration.

 Single-Family – Here are some things to consider.
 With a single-family home, everything is under one roof.
-While it may not be ideal for some to share the same common space if you have other roommates, you don’t have to go far to collect their rent.
+While it may not be ideal for some to share the same common space, if you have other roommates, you don’t have to go far to collect their rent.
 So while being more affordable for the entry-level buyer, your income potential will likely be limited as to what typical room rental rates go for in your area.

-Fourplex – Consisting of four units, a fourplex in this scenario is like the Cadillac of house hacks.
-Not only does a fourplex offer the best opportunity for monetary gain, depending on your area, but also the best chance of headaches too.
+Fourplex – Consisting of four units, a fourplex in this scenario is like the "Cadillac" of house hacks.
+Not only does a fourplex offer the best opportunity for monetary gain, depending on your neighborhood, but also the best chance of headaches too.
 No risk, no reward, right?
 Investment properties are a numbers game.
 With the end goal of having a property cash flowing positively, but paying off liabilities like a mortgage in the shortest amount of time possible.

-The above article “House Hacking Your Way to Homeownership & Investment Success” was written by Boise, Idaho expert and award-winning Realtor Lisa Kohl.
+The above article, House Hacking Your Way to Homeownership & Investment Success, was written by Boise, Idaho expert and award-winning Realtor Lisa Kohl.
 Lisa helps clients buy and sell residential and investment properties throughout the Boise area.
 If you are considering buying or selling real estate, Lisa would be happy to share her local knowledge and real estate expertise with you.

 More From Our Blog...

-Real Estate News
+Real Estate Markets